lwjohnst86/tagDiabetes/doc/manuscript.md

 on tissues [@Riserus2008a; @Iggman2010a].

-The direction of association between TAGFA and insulin sensitivity is unclear from cross-sectional studies due to the physiological feedback mechanisms involved.
+The direction of association between TAGFA and insulin sensitivity is unclear from previous cross-sectional studies due to the physiological feedback mechanisms involved.
 For example, while greater DNL may promote muscle insulin resistance, the reverse may also be true [@Flannery2012a].
 Higher insulin resistance may encourage greater DNL to handle the higher blood glucose.
 To illustrate this, in